Mikubill/sd-webui-controlnet/README.md

 ### ControlNet 1.1 is in the beta test.

-Right now 12 models of ControlNet 1.1 are in the beta test (all models expect the inpaint and tile).
+Right now 12 models of ControlNet 1.1 are in the beta test.
+(Update: inpaint and tile is supported.)

 Download models from ControlNet 1.1: https://huggingface.co/lllyasviel/ControlNet-v1-1/tree/main